We are currently experiencing technical difficulties and are working hard to resolve them. Thank you for understanding.

 Cutting costs for home-based salons and spas

-If you can’t raise your prices, how do you increase your salon or spa profits?
+How do you increase your salon or spa profits if you can’t raise your prices?
 You cut costs.
 If you are a small business, you have to learn how to cut costs to stay profitable.
-You’ll be surprised at some of the shortcuts you can make to keep more money in your pocket.
+You’ll be surprised at some shortcuts you can make to keep more money in your pocket.

 •VoIP

-If you still need to keep a separate business phone from your personal phone, VOIP might be perfect for you!
-One of the easiest cost cuttings I found was when I switched from a landline to a VoIP system.
-I was paying almost $40 per month for the land phone line.
+If you still need to keep a separate business phone from your personal phone, VOIP might be perfect!
+One of the easiest cost cuttings I found was switching from a landline to a VoIP system.
+I was paying almost $40 per month for the landphone line.
 Now VoIP numbers are extremely cheap!
 Check out the deal below with our Affiliate partner:

 Resource Tech Talk Daily